 Co-sleepers can be adjusted to your bedside.
 This is ideal for breastfeeding moms, or for moms who are scheduled for C-section delivery.

 Nap time sleepers are used all around the house while you can finish some chores.

-Small portable crib is perfect if you intend to travel with a baby.
+A small portable crib is perfect if you intend to travel with a baby.

 Parents who prefer to share a bed with a baby may want to use Dock a dot sleeper.
-Dock a dot sleeper is helpful in keeping baby safe from SID, while you are sleeping.
+Dock a dot sleeper is helpful in keeping the baby safe from SID, while you are sleeping.

 2. Changing Table

 Baby diapering is an inevitable phenomenon.
 New parents tend to change 8 to 15 diapers for the first several weeks after the baby is born.

 Either you have a C-section or a normal delivery, setting up a changing-station for your baby is very helpful.

 In my opinion, a sturdy and functional changing table is helpful to keep everything organized.
 Also, it will help you stay active, and avoid backache due to frequent bending.